 Development of additional renewable energy resources is rapidly expanding in the U.S. and globally.
-Wyoming has a vast untapped, high-potential wind and solar capacity that will position it in the epicenter of renewable energy in the U.S.
+Wyoming has a vast, untapped wind and solar capacity that will position it in the epicenter of renewable energy in the U.S.

-Although challenged by cost, transmission capacity, and intermittency, new technologies, efficient management and a multi-disciplinary approach will undoubtedly solve many of the most pressing concerns.
-For example, technical achievements are now being implemented that improve the efficiency and cost of converting wind and sunlight into electricity and that facilitate the integration of intermittent energy resources with the grid.
-Skills and competencies learned in the Renewable Energy program trains students to meet these current demands as well as unanticipated challenges in the future.
+Although challenged by cost, transmission capacity, and intermittency, new technologies, efficient management and a multi-disciplinary, integrative approach will undoubtedly solve many of the most pressing concerns.
+Technical achievements are now being implemented that improve the efficiency and cost of converting wind and sunlight into electricity and other forms of consumable energy, and that facilitates the integration of intermittent energy resources with the grid.
+Skills and competencies in the Renewable Energy concentration trains students to meet these current demands as well as unanticipated challenges in the future.